 Help limit unauthorized usage, improve driver behaviour, reduce downtime while saving money on fuel and maintenance.

-As the Canadian government's June 12 deadline to implement electronic logging devices (ELDs) approaches, most companies are by now well aware of the chief benefits afforded by tracking vehicles.
+Because of the federal electronic logging device (ELD) mandate, fleets must use an officially certified* ELD device.
+Most companies are by now well aware of the chief benefits afforded by tracking vehicles.
 ELDs, for example, make roads safer by accurately recording driving hours, and they help standardize and make more efficient the process of tracking driver and vehicle data.

 But there are plenty of secondary benefits available to companies with business vehicles.
 A recent webinar hosted by Rogers saw Robin Mascarenhas, Rogers Director of IoT Solutions, and Nick Davies, Global Director of Technical Sales at FleetComplete, discussing many of the benefits of a proper ELD solution.
 Here are additional benefits of fleet solutions that go beyond ELD compliance.